 - Non-Small Cell Lung Cancer: Non-small cell lung cancer makes up 85-90% of all lung cancer.
 This form of lung cancer doesn’t grow as fast.
 However, it is less responsive to current treatments.
 There are a few different subtypes based on the shape and size of the cells.

 - Other Cancers: Asbestos fibers may settle in other areas of the body.
 For example, a person may cough up asbestos fibers that are stuck in their lungs.
 If they accidentally swallow the fibers, they can settle in other areas.
-Cancer of the larynx, ovaries, and testes has also been linked to asbestos particles in some cases.
+Cancers of the larynx, ovaries, and testicles have also been linked to asbestos particles in some cases.

 There is no way to cure any form of cancer caused by asbestos exposure.
 However, if caught early on, treatments can help control the spread of tumors and reduce cancer-related symptoms.